Choosing-an-optical-netwoking-provider

 Getting the support you need when you need it should be a given.
 Unfortunately, that’s not always the case.
 The best way to get fast and accurate support for your network elements is if you can speak to the right, knowledgeable person as quickly as possible.
 Outsourced support can get in the way of that, so look for an optical networking vendor with in-house support that puts you in touch with experts promptly instead of filtering the dialogue through several layers of support.

-What about supporting a disaggregated network that mixes network elements from different vendors?
+What about supporting a multi-vendor network?
 How do you know which vendor to call when something is wrong with a network element?
 Fortunately, the latest network management technology makes it possible to monitor your multi-vendor network architecture in one place and easily track the source of any errors.
-Learn more about management solutions for disaggregated networks.
+Learn more about open management software.

 4. Who proves they aren’t all talk with satisfied customers?